Information on the permanent exhibition at Hofburg Innsbruck should inspire you to visit. We look forward to welcoming you.

 Monika Frenzel studied Art History and Medieval History at the University of Innsbruck.
 Being a certified Austria Guide she founded a culture association in 1993 and became a teacher for Art History in Tyrol.
 Having curated a plethora of exhibitions, worked as an author and organised historic events, she is very well-known to a wide public audience.

-Born in 1991 in Brexlegg, Stefanie Heim studied Archeology and History at the University of Innsbruck.
-She currently writes her doctoral thesis in the field of "Medieval and Modern Archeology – the Archeology of the Napoleonic Wars in Tyrol" (since 2016).
+Born in 1991 in Brexlegg, Stefanie Heim studied Archaeology and History at the University of Innsbruck.
+She currently writes her doctoral thesis in the field of "Medieval and Modern Archaeology – the Archaeology of the Napoleonic Wars in Tyrol" (since 2016).

 Gerhard Veigel has worked as a designer and planner for art exhibitions at Artex Art Services since 1995.
 In the year 2012, he opened a studio of his own, specialising in museums and exhibition services.
 As such, he has contributed to the design, planning and implementation of a wide array of exhibition projects in Austria and abroad.